Geek Charming: Plot

 In Washington, Dylan Schoenfield is the most popular girl at Woodlands Academy.
 After accidentally dropping her expensive handbag into a mall fountain, she is surprised when classmate and film enthusiast Josh Rosen retrieves it.
-In exchange, Dylan agrees to be the subject of Josh’s documentary about high school popularity.
+In exchange, Dylan agrees to be the subject of Josh's documentary about high school popularity.
 Hoping the film will boost her campaign to become Blossom Queen, Dylan initially cooperates, but her diva behavior leads to an argument, and Josh removes her from the project.

-Determined to make amends, Dylan spends time with Josh and his friends watching a movie, after which Josh reinstates her in the documentary.
-During a visit to Dylan’s house, Josh learns that her late mother was crowned Blossom Queen in 1985, revealing Dylan’s emotional connection to the title.
-As the two grow closer, Josh’s film club friends resent his increasing time with Dylan, suspecting a crush he denies.
-When Josh forgets about a math competition to go on a date with another girl, Amy, he seeks Dylan’s advice on how to impress her.
+Determined to make amends, Dylan spends time with Josh and his friends watching a film, after which Josh reinstates her in the documentary.
+During a visit to Dylan's house, Josh learns that her late mother was crowned Blossom Queen in 1985, revealing Dylan's emotional connection to the title.
+As the two grow closer, Josh's film club friends resent his increasing time with Dylan, suspecting a crush he denies.
+When Josh forgets about a math competition to go on a date with another girl, Amy, he seeks Dylan's advice on how to impress her.
 Dylan invites them to a party hosted by her boyfriend, Asher, but Amy feels out of place.
 Asher grows jealous, assuming Dylan and Josh are secretly involved.
-Amy later rejects Josh’s invitation to the spring formal, suggesting that his real interest lies with Dylan.
+Amy later rejects Josh's invitation to the spring formal, suggesting that his real interest lies with Dylan.

-Dylan’s social life soon unravels: Asher breaks up with her for “acting like a nerd,” and her best friends abandon her when she loses her social status.
-Meanwhile, Josh’s friends replace him as film club president.
-At the documentary’s premiere, Dylan expects the movie to improve her popularity but is humiliated when the audience laughs at her shallow behavior.
-Believing Josh betrayed her, she storms out before seeing the film’s ending, which includes his heartfelt praise of her personal growth.
+Dylan's social life soon unravels: Asher breaks up with her for "acting like a nerd", and her best friends abandon her when she loses her social status.
+Meanwhile, Josh's friends replace him as film club president.
+At the documentary's premiere, Dylan expects the film to improve her popularity, but is humiliated when the audience laughs at her shallow behavior.
+Believing Josh betrayed her, she storms out before seeing the film's ending, which includes his heartfelt praise of her personal growth.

 The next morning, Amy visits Dylan and convinces her to watch the entire film, explaining that it actually portrays her positively.
-That night at the Spring Formal, Dylan arrives wearing her mother’s dress.
+That night at the Spring Formal, Dylan arrives wearing her mother's dress.
 To her surprise, she is crowned Blossom Queen, just as her mother had been.
 On stage, Dylan delivers an emotional speech, apologizing for her past behavior and expressing gratitude to Josh and Amy.
 Afterward, Dylan and Josh reconcile and share a kiss, now fully appreciating each other for who they are.